learn-co-curriculum/week-6-weekend-homework/README.md

 Just what you wanted to do this Labor Day!

+## Part 0: Self Reflection

+Please fill out the self reflection [here](https://docs.google.com/forms/d/e/1FAIpQLSdL7UEZwVberai5edKSiX6nkGPTIm1biIDATHUV7cGULxYfPA/viewform).
+This is a time to reflect on all of the awesome stuff you've learned this week.

 ## Part I: Independent Rails Project

 You'll spend this weekend constructing a small Rails project independently--no pairs this time!
 Though of course you can and should reach out to classmates for support, this project is yours alone.